danemacmillan/vagrantshell/README.md

 create additional vhosts under `/vagrant/sites` to test different codebases.
 On your host machine, go to `/your/local/path/sites/develop` to make changes.

+# Post-provision

+Read the `README.md` in `post-provision` to see how post-provision scripts and DB imports work.

 # Dependencies

 This vagrant provision includes the following dotfiles: